saaduk7/file_comparison/README.md

 file_comparison.py: In order to use the python files we need to setup the python following python libraries which are being use by the tool. openpyxl, configparser , numpy, scipy, opencv, pyemf3, PIL (pillow).

+All the libraries except pyemf3 are given in requirements.txt and can be intsalled using:

+  pip install -r requirements.txt

 Library pyemf3 is present at https://github.com/jeremysanders/pyemf3 .
 Line 544 needs to be modified from txt = txt.decode('utf-16le')
 to